-Individual registration is open and available online to individual registrants with a birth month of September, October, or November.
+Individual registration is open and available online to individual registrants with a birth month of January, February, or March.
 Refer to the table below for important registration dates to remember.

 The online renewal application is made available 60 days prior to your registration deadline.
 If you attempt to file the form prior to your renewal period, the form and fee(s) will be returned to you immediately. *NOTE: PINs are no longer necessary for registration.
 You may access your record using the user ID and password you created.

-September 10, 2015: The Oklahoma Accountancy Board has been notified by NASBA that the AICPA has released the third wave of scores for Window 3/2015.You can view the unofficial score(s) by logging into your record.
+February 4, 2016: The Oklahoma Accountancy Board has been notified by NASBA that the AICPA has released the first wave of scores for Window 1/2016.You can view the unofficial score(s) by logging into your record.
 Do not be alarmed if you do not immediately see your score(s).
 The scores are released in no particular order as to the sections or dates that the sections were completed.
 The scores posted are preliminary and have not been certified by the Oklahoma Accountancy Board as official scores.

-OAB SUMMER 2015 BULLETIN
+OAB WINTER 2016 BULLETIN